bilalsea2/probonobot/README.md

 ### Admin Commands (for configured ADMIN_IDS only)

-*Note: For field names with spaces (e.g., "Aerospace Engineering"), please enclose them in double quotes.*
+*Note: For field names with spaces (e.g., "Engineering"), please enclose them in double quotes.*

 -   `/admin_add_q `:
     *Adds a new question for a specified field.*